Hamlin wins at Bristol as reigning NASCAR champion Joey Logano eliminated from playoffs

 “We’ve been like that all year, hit or miss, and tonight we just missed by a mile," Harvick said.
 “I’ve had some good days, some bad days, but that’s definitely the worst day with fenders.
 I didn’t really have many expectations, as up and down as the year has been.
 It is what it is, that’s probably what we deserved.”

+“It wasn’t enough.
+We were in a must-win situation,” McDowell said.
+“This is a learning experience.
+We’ll learn from this, get ready for next year.”

-Hamlin was booed after stopping his No. 11 Toyota at the finish line.
+For Hamlin, the booing was loud when he stopped his No. 11 Toyota at the finish line.
 He collected the checkered flag then verbally sparred with the angry spectators.

 “Everyone like a winner, right?” he at first said of the jeers.